LaurinZubler/sa-documentation/document/content/research.typ

   "Component Types",
   [
     @EtienneGernez.2020 Gernez et al. conducted a review on AR application on ship bridge operations.
 They discussed different information components to render AR information in the environment.\
-    - _App display._ This component allows the display of full applications in the AR view.
+    - *App display* This component allows the display of full applications in the AR view.

-    - _Widget display._ This allows the display of smaller stackable information containers.
+    - *Widget display* This allows the display of smaller stackable information containers.

-    - _Annotation._ These are small information containers connected to Points Of Interest (POIs) in the world.
+    - *Annotation* These are small information containers connected to Points Of Interest (POIs) in the world.
 Example: information about surrounding vessels and objects.

-    - _Ocean overlay._ This allows the display of information directly on the ocean.
+    - *Ocean overlay* This allows the display of information directly on the ocean.
 It typically shows routes and no-go zones.

-    - _AR map._ This is a flat map interface placed above the horizon, able to display any map-related information.
+    - *AR map* This is a flat map interface placed above the horizon, able to display any map-related information.

     #figure(
       image("/images/research/component_types.png", width: 90%),
-      caption: [Types of AR information components @EtienneGernez.2020] ) <component_types>
+      caption: [Types of AR information components by Gernez et al. @EtienneGernez.2020] ) <component_types>

     Widget, annotation and ocean overlay are the most used component types in the revied applications.